 Foster Family Manager

 As a foster parent/family, you will have a Foster Family Manager assigned to your home who will provide you with on-going support and liaison with the Children’s Aid Societies and other organizations.

 Our after hours on-call system will be a key element for you to have a successful foster parenting experience.

-A Partners In Parenting Supervisor will be available on-call during evenings and weekends for emergency purposes.
+A Partners In Parenting Manager or Supervisor will be available on-call during evenings and weekends for emergency purposes.